 1/3 cup of slivered almonds

-- Once the almonds are toasted, take them off the burner and add 2 tbsp sesame oil and the chopped garlic.
-Return to heat and cook for about 2 minutes.
+- Once the almonds are toasted, take them off the burner and set them aside on a plate.